 - Sales Opportunity (Contextual): During a service check-in, the agent identifies that the customer is successfully using feature X and would benefit greatly from the premium tier (which includes features Y and Z).
 The call smoothly transitions into a value-driven upsell discussion.

-In this model, the customer never feels like they are being sold to; they feel like they are being guided and supported.
+In this model, the customer never feels sold to; they feel guided and supported.
 The eventual sales conversation is a natural extension of an established, positive relationship.

 McKinsey research shows that blending sales with proactive service can increase customer lifetime value by 20–30% while simultaneously improving satisfaction scores.